yig/GMU-CS425/README.md

 }
 ```

 What should `transform` be?
 It depends what you want to support with your engine.
 You could allow people to scale, translate, and rotate sprites.
 You could allow them to specify arbitrary anchor points inside your sprite.
 You could allow them to only scale and translate sprites and assume that sprites are anchored from their center.
 We'll start with that, since it's simple.
 We'll also assume sprites have a z value between 0 and 1 that determines their drawing order.
 Whenever we transform, we always want to scale first, then rotate, and then translate.
-The glm library has some convenient functions for creating such matrices in another header (`#include "glm/gtc/matrix_transform.hpp")`.
+The glm library has some convenient functions for creating such matrices in another header (`#include "glm/gtc/matrix_transform.hpp"`).

 ```
-uniforms.transform = glm::translate( mat4{1}, vec3( position, z ) ) * glm::scale( mat4{1}, vec3( scale ) );
+uniforms.transform = translate( mat4{1}, vec3( position, z ) ) * scale( mat4{1}, vec3( scale ) );
 ```

 We have one other order of business.
 The image itself may not be square.
 Let's make sure to scale the quad down (so it always fits inside the square) so that the image draws with the appropriate aspect ratio:

 ```
 if( image_width < image_height ) {
-    uniforms.transform = uniforms.transform * glm::scale( mat4{1}, vec3( real(image_width)/image_height, 1.0, 1.0 ) );
+    uniforms.transform = uniforms.transform * scale( mat4{1}, vec3( real(image_width)/image_height, 1.0, 1.0 ) );
 } else {
-    uniforms.transform = uniforms.transform * glm::scale( mat4{1}, vec3( 1.0, real(image_height)/image_width, 1.0 ) );
+    uniforms.transform = uniforms.transform * scale( mat4{1}, vec3( 1.0, real(image_height)/image_width, 1.0 ) );
 }
 ```